Maine Court Records

 What are the types of Divorce Records available in Maine?

-Divorce is finalized when the Final Decree of Divorce is signed and dated by the judge and the court clerk.
-Divorce decrees are maintained by the town or city clerk in the county where the divorce is granted.
-Divorce decrees are also available at the Vital Records Office.
+Divorce is finalized when the judge and the court clerk sign and date the final decree of divorce.
+The town or city clerk in the county where the divorce is granted maintains divorce decrees, which are also available at the Vital Records Office.

 How Do I Get Divorce Records in Maine?